 speaker

 Mike Burwell

-Yeah, Elise, you know, we really, you know, purposely stopped, you know, giving segment guidance and really looking at the totality around the 4% overall.
-But we feel really good about the HCB business and their ability to continue to drive, you know, revenue growth.
-We're not overly, you know, concerned from the triennial impacts, you know, coming forward.
+Yeah, Elise, you know, we really purposely stopped, you know, giving segment guidance and really looking at the totality around the 4% overall.
+But we feel really good about the HC business, HCB business, and their ability to continue to drive You know, revenue growth, we're not overly, you know, concerned from the tri-annual impacts, you know, coming forward.
 They're very small.
-But we feel very confident in the management team and what that business is going to continue to drive and really contribute, as we said, on an overall basis around that 4%.
-I
+But we feel very confident in the management team and what that business is going to continue to drive and really contribute, as we said, on an overall basis around that 4% rate.

+speaker